iraf-community/iraf-community.github.io/pyraf.md

 PyRAF is a command language for IRAF based on the Python scripting language that can be used in place of the existing IRAF CL.
 It allows such things as importing Python modules, starting in any directory, GUI parameter editing and help.
-It can be importedinto Python allowing you to run IRAF commands from within a larger script.
+It can be imported into Python allowing you to run IRAF commands from within a larger script.

 PyRAF was developed since 1999 at the Space Telescope Science Institute